oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

   }
 }
 ```

 If you ever need a reminder of how that provider block should look, check the first page of the [Okta provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) on the Terraform registry.
-Whenever you see `registry.terraform.io/providers` in the URL of a search result, you know you've found the docs written by the provider authors themselves
+Whenever you see `registry.terraform.io/providers` in the URL of a search result, you know you've found the docs which the provider's authors shipped alongside its code.

 Specifying Okta as a required provider ensures that Terraform will download the provider once you run `terraform init`.

 Can the Terraform code in this project manage resources in your Okta organization yet?
 If you wanted to make changes in an Okta organization through the admin console, you would need to know how to use Okta, but you would also need credentials to log in.
 Similarly, the Terraform project needs credentials for the Okta organization that you want it to manage.

-The provider configuration which tells Terraform how to access the your Okta organization will go in `main.tf`:
+The provider configuration which tells Terraform how to access the desired Okta organization will go in `main.tf`:

 ```
 provider "okta" {